Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • Lacks advanced logic (like skip questions or conditional logic).

-Ideal for: One-off polls, feedback forms, or simple voting-style surveys in a small town.
+Ideal for: One-off polls, informal feedback, or small internal surveys.

 Jotform

-Best for: Jotform helps you create clean-looking forms with more flexibility
+Best for: Clean, professional-looking forms with more flexibility

-Price: Free up to 100 monthly submissions; paid plans start around $39/month
+Price: Free up to 100 monthly submissions; paid plans from around $39/month

 Pros: